Optimization of a cosmic muon tomography scanner for cargo border control inspection: Bayesian optimization with TomOpt

 In this approach, BO was performed using the $X_0$ inference method, where the evaluation function was defined as the mean squared error (MSE) between normalized inferred and ground truth $X_0$ values.
-Normalization was necessary due to the significant underbias observed for low-Z materials, particularly air (FIG.~\ref{fig:x0-x0}).
+Normalization was necessary due to the significant underbias observed for low-Z materials, particularly air (Fig.~\ref{fig:x0-x0}).
 Since air is present in the passive volume, the raw MSE values would otherwise be orders of magnitude larger than what is expected from a typical MSE evaluation, potentially distorting the optimization process.
-FIG.~\ref{fig:best-obj-x0} presents the convergence of the best minimum objective, showing a $ 22.8\%$ reduction throughout the optimization.
-FIG.~\ref{fig:contour-x0} illustrates the response surface for the mean and standard error of the surrogate objective.
-Unlike the case with BCA inference, the gap sizes between the upper and lower hodoscope pairs (FIG.~\ref{fig:gaps-x0}) do not exhibit a clear optimization trend, with the best-evaluated parameters appearing mid-range in the trials and the observed mean of the objective function remaining relatively stable throughout the GPEI stage following Sobol sampling.
+Fig.~\ref{fig:best-obj-x0} shows the convergence of the best minimum objective, with a total reduction of 22.8\%.
+The complete optimization runs $\sim$11 minutes on CPU with BO, comparable to $\sim$9 minutes with gradient descent.
+Here, the formula-based $X_0$ inference method is relatively computationally inexpensive, so the additional runtime in BO stems primarily from the overhead of updating the GP surrogate model.
+Fig.~\ref{fig:contour-x0} illustrates the response surface for the mean and standard error of the surrogate objective.
+Unlike the case with BCA inference, the gap sizes between the upper and lower hodoscope pairs (Fig.~\ref{fig:gaps-x0}) do not exhibit a clear optimization trend, with the best-evaluated parameters appearing mid-range in the trials and the observed mean of the objective function remaining relatively stable throughout the GPEI stage following Sobol sampling.
 This behavior can be attributed to the noisiness of the $X_0$ MSE, which arises from the inherent bias in the $X_0$ inference method.\\

-Although the $X_0$ inference approach still led to an optimal final detector configuration (FIG.~\ref{fig:final-x0}), achieving full coverage placement, its noisier optimization landscape suggests that it may not be as reliable for extending BO to more complex optimization problems.
+Although the $X_0$ inference approach still led to an optimal final detector configuration (Fig.~\ref{fig:final-x0}), achieving full coverage placement, its noisier optimization landscape suggests that it may not be as reliable for extending BO to more complex optimization problems.
 If the goal is to optimize additional detector parameters beyond basic placement, using a more stable inference method, such as BCA, may be necessary for efficient and interpretable optimization.